Cyanidin-3-O-glucoside inhibits Aβ40 fibrillogenesis, disintegrates preformed fibrils, and reduces amyloid cytotoxicity†

 Alzheimer's disease (AD) is mainly caused by the fibrillogenesis of amyloid-β protein (Aβ).
-Therefore, development of effective inhibitors against Aβ fibrillogenesis offers great hope for the treatment of AD.
+Therefore, the development of effective inhibitors against Aβ fibrillogenesis offers great hope for the treatment of AD.
 Cyanidin-3-O-glucoside (Cy-3G) is a commonly found anthocyanin that is mainly present in fruits, with established neuroprotective effects in situ.
 However, it remains unknown if Cy-3G can prevent Aβ fibrillogenesis and alleviate the corresponding cytotoxicity.
-In this study, extensive biochemical, biophysical, biological and computational experiments were combined to address the issue.
-It was found that Cy-3G significantly inhibits Aβ40 fibrillogenesis and disintegrates mature Aβ fibrils, and its inhibitory capacity is dependent on Cy-3G concentration.
-The circular dichroism results showed that Cy-3G prevents the structural transformation of Aβ40 from its initial random coil to the β-sheet-rich structure.
-Co-incubation of Aβ40 with Cy-3G significantly reduced the production of intracellular reactive oxygen species induced by Aβ40 fibrillogenesis and deviated Aβ40-induced cytotoxicity.
+In this study, extensive biochemical, biophysical, biological and computational experiments were combined to address this issue.
+It was found that Cy-3G significantly inhibits Aβ40 fibrillogenesis and disintegrates mature Aβ fibrils, and its inhibitory capacity is dependent on the Cy-3G concentration.
+The circular dichroism results showed that Cy-3G and Aβ40 at a molar ratio of 3 : 1 slightly prevents the structural transformation of Aβ40 from its initial random coil to the β-sheet-rich structure.
+Co-incubation of Aβ40 with Cy-3G significantly reduced the production of intracellular reactive oxygen species induced by Aβ40 fibrillogenesis and thus reduced Aβ40-induced cytotoxicity.
 Molecular dynamics simulations revealed that Cy-3G disrupted the β-sheet structure of the Aβ40 trimer.
-Cy-3G was found to mainly interact the N-terminal region, the central hydrophobic cluster and the β-sheet region II via hydrophobic and electrostatic interactions.
+Cy-3G was found to mainly interact with the N-terminal region, the central hydrophobic cluster and the β-sheet region II via hydrophobic and electrostatic interactions.
 The ten hot spot residues D7, Y10, E11, F19, F20, E22, I31, I32, M35 and V40 were also identified.
-These findings not only enable a comprehensive understanding of the inhibitory effect of Cy-3G on Aβ40 fibrillogenesis, but also identify a valuable dietary ingredient that possesses great potential to be developed into functional foods to alleviate AD.
+These findings not only enable a comprehensive understanding of the inhibitory effect of Cy-3G on Aβ40 fibrillogenesis, but also allow the identification of a valuable dietary ingredient that possesses great potential to be developed into functional foods to alleviate AD.